 Vineyards

-Hemelrand is situated on the cold and windy Hemel & Aarde Ridge at 360 meters above sea level, on gravelly clay, and Sandstone.
-The vineyard was planted in 2010 to Chardonnay, Roussanne, Verdelho, Chenin blanc, and Muscat Blanc a Petit grain.
+Hemelrand it is situated on the cold and windy Hemel & Aarde Ridge at 360 meters above sea level, on gravelly clay, and Sandstone.
+The vineyard was planted in 2010 to Chardonnay, Roussanne, Verdelho, Chenin Blanc, and Muscat Blanc a petit grain.
 However, as mentioned, the proportions of the different grapes produced significantly varies each vintage.
 Viticulturally speaking, this is a marginal site, the upside of which is slow ripening with high natural acidity.

 Technical Details